Set Current Location

 With a somber history in its past, the Synagogue Memorial in Hannover is basically a monument for all the Jewish population which was executed by the National Socialist persecution in 1994.
 The monument was established in their memory and the inside walls hold the names of 1900 Jews, all of whom where deported to the ruthless extermination camps and massacred.
 The monument has been a major architectural and cultural part of the city.

 The Kestner Gesellschaft was established in 1916 as a gallery for 20th-century art.
-Banned in 1936 by Nazi authorities, the Kestner Gesellschaft reopened its gallery in the Warmbüchenstrasse in 1948.
+Banned in 1936 by the Third Reich authorities, the Kestner Gesellschaft reopened its gallery in the Warmbüchenstrasse in 1948.
 The Kestner Gesellschaft began to look for a suitable gallery when the old building became too outdated to meet the technical demands of present-day art exhibitions.
 The ideal location for the new gallery was found in the center of the city in the former Goseriede Public Baths.
 The Kestner Gesellschaft displayed exhibits by renowned artists like Andy Warhol, Tomi Ungerer and others.

 The Lower Saxony State Museum contains a selection of paintings and sculptures spanning nine centuries, as well as interesting archaeological, ethnological and natural history exhibits.
 The museum's art collection includes the works of prolific painters like Rembrandt and Albrecht Dürer as well as numerous other artists.
 German and Italian Renaissance art hangs alongside old Dutch masterpieces from the 17th and 18th centuries.
 Almost half of the 44 galleries containing the Landesmuseum's collection of paintings and sculptures are dedicated to 19th and 20th-century art, from Romanticism through to Impressionism.

 Exhibiting the collection curated by Bernhard Sprengel, a local industrialist, the Sprengel Museum Hannover contains a fine display of modern art by the likes of Picasso, Chagall, Klee and Nolde.
-A whole section is devoted to the work of the Dadaist artist Kurt Schwitter and temporary exhibitions of contemporary art are often schedule on a regular basis.
+A whole section is devoted to the work of the Dadaist artist Kurt Schwitter and temporary exhibitions of contemporary art are often scheduled on a regular basis.
 If you are an art enthusiast, this place is a must visit.